KevinKra/Notes/certifications/aws/developer/resource.md

 - Is an lambda execution environment a secure and isolated environment?
 - When you setup a Lambda function, do you provide configuration info such as available memory and maximum execution time for your function?
 - What two processes run within a functions execution environment?
-- Do functions and extensions share permissions, resources, credentials, and environment variables between them?
+- Does the function's runtime _and_ extensions share permissions, resources, credentials, and environment variables between them?
 - The lifecycle of an execution environment consists of what three phases?
 - Is the **Init** phase able to unfreeze previous execution environments?
 - What triggers the **Shutdown** phase?